Time To Say Goodbye To Thor Industries (NYSE:THO)

 Financial Update

 I think Thor has been a strong growth business for the past several years.
 Specifically, since 2013, sales have grown at a CAGR of about 13.5%.
 Until 2019, net income had grown at a CAGR of just under 19%.
 The wheels fell off the wagon in 2019, and I think this deserves some specific commentary.
 Revenue declined by about 5.5% between 2018 and 2019, but net income absolutely collapsed by 69%.
-This was driven primarily by a 12% increase in SG&A, a 37% increase in amortization of intangibles, and an incredible 12 fold increase in interest expense.
+This was driven primarily by a 12% increase in SG&A, a 37% increase in amortization of intangibles, and an incredible 12-fold increase in interest expense.
 Additionally, the company incurred acquisition-related costs of about $114 million in 2019.
-Some of these are obviously one time expenses, but I think there’s a risk that some of these will be ongoing.
+Some of these are obviously one-time expenses, but I think there's a risk that some of these will be ongoing.
 Note, for instance, the fact that interest expense has more than doubled over the past 9 months relative to the same period a year ago.
 This interest expense has obviously risen dramatically in tandem with the debt load here, and that prompts questions about the sustainability of the dividend.

 Dividend Sustainability